Toolbox for WordPerfect

 ☼ Copying, relocating (moving), or reusing codes in other documents

-With Reveal Codes open you can select single formatting codes (with or without adjacent text or other material); then you can copy the selection to the Windows clipboard with <Ctrl+C>, and then paste (Ctrl+V) the material into another location or even in another document.
+With Reveal Codes open you can select single formatting codes (with or without adjacent text or other material); then you can copy the selection to the Windows clipboard with <Ctrl+C>, and then paste (Ctrl+V) the material into another location — or even into another document.

 For example, you could select/copy/paste the code that defines a custom watermark for use in another document.

-Tip: To select just the codes it might help to use <Shift+arrow>, which can be a bit more precise.
+▸ To select just the code(s) it might help to use <Shift+arrow>, which can be a bit easier and more precise.

-To move the code to another location or document you can cut it with <Ctrl+X> instead of copying it before pasting it elsewhere.
+▸ To move a code to another location or document you can cut it with <Ctrl+X> instead of copying it before pasting it elsewhere.

-To reuse ("repurpose") the code somewhere else in the future, you can turn the selected code into a QuickWord, which is stored in its own special program file.
-Note that this is probably worthwhile mainly for complex format codes (e.g., headers, footers, watermarks, tab sets, custom table codes, custom styles, etc.), since it is usually easier -- and sometimes more reliable -- to apply new formatting directly into the document you are working on.
+▸ To reuse ("repurpose") a code somewhere else in the future, you can turn the selected code into a QuickWord, which is stored in its own special program file.
+Note that this is probably worthwhile mainly for complex format codes (e.g., headers, footers, watermarks, tab sets, custom table codes, custom styles, etc.), since it is usually easier — and sometimes more reliable — to apply new formatting directly into the document you are working on.

 ☼ Should you keep Reveal Codes open all the time?

-The basic answer is that it's a matter of personal preference -- at least while editing a document (for a macro operation, see next paragraphs).
+The basic answer is that it's a matter of personal preference whether it's open ("on") or closed ("off") — at least while editing a document.
+But for macro operations see the note just below.

-¤ See "Deleting codes" above for some cautions when Reveal Codes is open.
+¤ See "Deleting or replacing a code" above for some cautions when Reveal Codes is open.

 ☼ Microsoft Word users (and WordPerfect newbies):